baumer-lab/cranium/README.md

 Installation
 ------------

 `cranium` depends on the`hdf5r` package for reading HDF5 files.
 You could download `hdf5r` from CRAN.
-If you have trouble downloading `hdf5r`, the alternative is.
+If you have trouble downloading `hdf5r`, the alternative is `rhdf5` package.
 However, `rhdf5` package is not available on CRAN--it is a bioconductor package.
 You must install it from Bioconductor.
 To do this, you have to run the following code once:

 ``` r
 install.packages("BiocInstaller",